AmitCharran/BusDisparityProject/README.md

 - API testing
   - Amit

-## **While working on these parts please leave helpful comments for everyone else in the group.
-It will be a little bit of extra work for you, but it will save everyone else a lot of work**
+## **Important: **While working on these parts please leave helpful comments for everyone else in the group.
+It will be a little bit of extra work for you, but it will save everyone else a lot of time.